Submit Your Immigrant Visa and Alien Registration Application

 The principal applicant and all family members applying for a diversity visa in the DV-2020 program must complete Form DS-260.
 You will need to enter your DV case number into the online DS-260 form to access and update the information about yourself and your family that you included in your DV entry.

-If your family circumstances have changed after you entered the lottery, for example, if you have gotten married or had a child, you will need to add your new family members to your case. (“Family member” refers to a spouse and/or unmarried children who had not reached age 21 before you entered the lottery.)
+If your family circumstances have changed after you entered the Diversity Visa program, for example, if you have gotten married or had a child, you will need to add your new family members to your case. (“Family member” refers to a spouse and/or unmarried children who had not reached age 21 before you entered the DV program.)
 When adding family members to your case, you will need to upload a document to prove your relationship to the family member being added.

-Important note: If you had a spouse or children prior to submitting your original entry, but you did not include them on your original entry form, then your case will be disqualified at the time of your visa interview.
-Neither you nor any of your family members will receive visas.
-If you listed a spouse or child on your original entry who was not your spouse or child at the time of entry; neither you, nor any of your family members, will receive visas.
+Important note: If you had a spouse or children prior to submitting your original entry, but you did not include them on your original entry form, such errors may render you, as well as any of your family members, ineligible for a diversity visa.
+If you listed a spouse or child on your original entry who was not your spouse or child at the time of entry, such errors may render you, as well as any of your family members, ineligible for a diversity visa.
 As indicated in the prior paragraph, if your family circumstances have legitimately changed after submitting your original entry, you should add those family members and all family members’ applications will be reviewed.
 For more information, see the DV Instructions.

 On the Sign and Submit page of the DS-260, you will need to re-enter your DV case number without the zeros (e.g. if the case number is 2020AF0000012345, enter ‘2020AF12345’).
 Entering the full case number with zeros will generate a validation error.